Expat Exchange

 We asked foreigners in Bahamas what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in the Bahamas by looking online for real estate listings, contacting local real estate agents, and researching the local housing market.
 They can also look for expat-specific resources, such as expat forums and websites, to get advice from other expats who have already gone through the process of finding a home in the Bahamas.
-Additionally, expats can attend local events and meet-ups to network and learn more about the local housing market," explained one expat in Bahamas.
+Additionally, expats can attend local events and meet-ups to network and learn more about the local housing market," explained one foreigner living in Bahamas.

 About the Author